 BLOODSEEKER

-Bloodseeker is a metroidvania that I made in 2 weeks with Austen Kinney for the Metroidvania Month game jam.
-As the primary developer, I was responsible for the design, code, art, and project management.
-Austen created the music/SFX and helped with playtesting and brainstorming.
-We won first place and received positive reviews from players.
+Bloodseeker is a metroidvania that I developed for the Metroidvania Month game jam.
+It won 1st place and received positive reviews from players.

 Design Pillars